Frequently Asked Questions

 Will you run a credit check during my application process?

 Yes.
-As part of the application process, our leasing agent will run a report to obtain your credit score.
+As part of the application process, we will run a report to obtain your credit score.
 Your current credit score may alert the management team if there are any red flags such as bankruptcy, overdue credit card bills, outstanding loans, and other financial items.
 Your FICO credit score and credit report from the main credit bureaus of Equifax, Experian, and TransUnion will assist our management team with deciding if your score is high enough to qualify for the apartment home you are looking to rent.

 What should I expect to budget for average monthly utility costs?